jxx-project/Polymorphic/README.md

 C++ containers like `std::vector`, `std::list`, `std::map`, `std::unordered_map` are non-polymorphic by design, first of all by relying on template member functions.
 These can't be virtual and therefore not overridden in a polymorphic way.

-This first limitation wouldn't need to stop us from adding new behaviour (i.e. new member functions) to container subclasses in a polymorphic way, while still exposing the well known non-polymorphic container interfaces.
+This first limitation wouldn't necessarily stop us from adding new behaviour (i.e. new member functions) to container subclasses in a polymorphic way, while still exposing the well known non-polymorphic container interfaces.
 Just refrain from overriding the non-virtuals!

 Another limitation, their lack of virtual destructors, is a show stopper.
 We can easily subclass C++ containers directly.
 When such an object is deleted via a base class pointer, however, bad things happen, ranging from memory leaks to heap corruption.